Mike Henderson

-Mike Henderson (born in Independence, Missouri) is an American singer-songwriter.
+Michael James Henderson (July 14, 1953 – September 22, 2023) was an American singer-songwriter.
+In addition to his solo career, which included five studio albums, Henderson was a member of the country band The SteelDrivers from 2005 to 2011 and was a songwriting collaborator of his former SteelDrivers bandmate Chris Stapleton.

-Career
+Biography

-Early career
+Early life and career

-Henderson was an original member of blues group the Bel Airs when they formed in Missouri in 1981.
+Henderson was born in Independence, Missouri, in 1953.
+He was an original member of blues group the Bel Airs when they formed in Missouri in 1981.
 They released an album, Need Me a Car, on Blind Pig Records in 1984.
 Henderson left the band in 1985 and moved to Nashville.
 The following year, he joined the roots rock band The Roosters.
 He was also a member of spin-off band The Kingsnakes.
 The Kingsnakes began playing weekly at the Bluebird Cafe in July 1986.
 They shortened their name to The Snakes when they were signed by Curb Records.
 An album, The Snakes, was released by Curb in 1989.

 In 1988, The Fabulous Thunderbirds covered "Powerful Stuff", a song Henderson had written for The Snakes, for the soundtrack to the film Cocktail.
 Henderson later became a staff songwriter for EMI.
 His songs have been recorded by the Dixie Chicks, Trisha Yearwood, Gary Allan and Patty Loveless, among others.
 Henderson also found work in Nashville as a slide guitarist.
 He played on albums by Emmylou Harris, John Hiatt, Joy Lynn White and Kelly Willis.